This document covers the following topics:

 The compiler option CPAGE

-Natural object loader to find and convert alphanumeric constants, an additional
+possible for the Natural object loader to find and convert alphanumeric constants, an

-at runtime consumes additional CPU time.
-If the default code page (value of the
+runtime consumes additional CPU time.
+If the default code page (value of the system

-is done.
-Conversion errors are ignored, independent from the setting of the
+done.
+Conversion errors are ignored, independent from the setting of the parameter

 .
 If the